Lucky-Lucciano/ConnectFour/README.md

 # ConnectFour

-Implementation of the Connect Four game using adversarial search algorithms like Alpha-Beta pruning
+Implementation of the Connect Four game using adversarial search algorithms like Alpha-Beta pruning.

-The front-end part will be done using JavasScript and the graphic library Crafty.
+Backend and AI will is implemented in the Java technology.
-Back-end will be done using the Java technology.
+The Frontend part will be done using JavasScript and the graphic library Crafty.

 DETAILED DESCRIPTION COMING SOON....